Volvo XC60 Recharge hybrid performance, top speed, engine

 - 1VerdictThe Volvo XC60 Recharge hybrid combines petrol and electric power with plug-in capability to deliver economy and family-friendly practicality

-- 4Engines, drive & performance - currently readingThe Volvo XC60 Recharge hybrid is very economical, but it also offers surprising performance thanks to its broad spread of power
+- 4Performance, engine & drive - currently readingThe Volvo XC60 Recharge plug-in hybrid is very economical, but it also offers surprising performance thanks to its broad spread of power